fafnyr/Datamart-EDBN-Clinique-des-donnees/README.md

 "datamart_exemple"
   - can be used to test the algorithm
-  - ".rds" and ".csv" are two different way(type of file) to save the data, ".rds" is specific of R
+  - ".rds" and ".csv" are two different way(type of file) to save the data, ".rds" is specific to R